Keep Up With McLean!

 Receive the latest news in your inbox each month.

 Fernside, a Signature Addiction Recovery Program, offers personalized treatment designed to meet the individual’s specific needs.
-In addition to regular meetings with a psychiatrist, care is provided by an experienced treatment team that includes independently licensed clinicians, nurses, and community residence counselors, all of whom have chosen to dedicate their careers to the care of individuals recovering from addiction.
+In addition to regular meetings with a psychiatrist, care is provided by an experienced treatment team that includes independently licensed clinicians, nurses, and community residence counselors, all of whom have chosen to dedicate their careers to the care of people recovering from substance addiction.

-Learn more about treatment at Fernside.
+Learn more about addiction treatment at Fernside.
 Contact us today to speak with an admissions coordinator.
 Call 877.203.1211.